Last updated on June 5th, 2023 at 11:45 am

 Snow and ice are the trickiest parts of winter for most people.
 RVers who live in snowy climates know this better than most.
 In fact, snow and ice have been known to weigh down RV roofs enough to permanently dent them!

 So what is the best solution when it comes to storing your rig in very snowy climates?
-A breathable fabric cover may do just fine, but many RV owners who can afford to do so opt for a metal roof bay to keep their RV in, or another sort of covered garage and storage area.
+A breathable fabric cover may do just fine, but many RV owners who can afford to do so opt for a metal roof bay to keep their RV in, or another sort of covered garage or storage area.

 Having a roof over your RV but not directly resting on it is the best way to go.
 No damage will come to your RV, and you won’t have to worry about snow resting atop it all season long!